pywbem/pywbemtools/docs/appendix.rst

 seamlessly with different server implementations, even when they have implemented a different set of management profiles.

-DMTF defines three profile advertisement methodologies in :term:`DSP1033`:
+The DMTF defines three profile advertisement methodologies in :term:`DSP1033`:

 * GetCentralInstances methodology (new in :term:`DSP1033` 1.1)
 * Central class methodology